syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

   }
 ```

-Do the same type of change when catching the error for creating a service as well:
+Just below the creation of the deployment, you also create a service which can fail for the same reason.
+Make the same type of change when catching create new service function by replacing the existing call and error handling with the below snippet:

 ```
-  err = r.createService(ctx, customResource)
+  err = r.Client.Create(ctx, newService(customResource.Name, customResource.Namespace))
   if err != nil {
     if errors.IsAlreadyExists(err) {
       // TODO: handle updates gracefully